sujanctg2005/oracle/data-compare/README.md

 STATUS VARCHAR(400))
 ```

-Change table names and primary key of the table in the script in infollowing place.
+Change table names and primary key of the table in the script in following place.

 ```
   TAB1_NAME VARCHAR2(30) :='A_USERS';